jmzeng1314/my-R/README.md

 ##8-DEG
     there will be a detailed instruction in the folder, please go ahead . just for differential expression analysis !!!

+##9-microarray

+##10-RNA-seq-3-groups
+	there are three groups for this RNA-seq data. treat_2 vs control ,  treat_12 vs control.
+	Using DEseq2,edgeR,and voom(limma).
+	You can conpare these 3 methods.